The Public Services Department is one of two academic units in the University Libraries; the other is Technical Services.

 Distance learning students and instructors are entitled to library services and resources equivalent to those offered on campus.

-Services for Distance Students include reference and research assistance, remote access to all of the Library’s online holdings, article and book delivery of materials not available in full-text online, borrowing resources from other Louisiana Institutions via LOUIS Reciprocal Borrowing Card, and borrowing journal articles from other libraries through our Interlibrary Loan service.
+Services for Distance Students include reference and research assistance, access to all of the library’s online holdings, article and book delivery of materials not available in full-text online, borrowing resources from other Louisiana Institutions via LOUIS Reciprocal Borrowing Card, and borrowing journal articles from other libraries through our Interlibrary Loan service.

-Visit our Distance Learning section or see our Research Guide for Distance Learners or Research Guide for Distance Instructors for more information on the many ways the Library supports the University of Louisiana at Lafayette’s distance learning community.
+Visit our Distance Learning section or see our Research Guide for Distance Learners or Research Guide for Distance Instructors for more information on the many ways Dupré Library supports the University of Louisiana at Lafayette’s distance learning community.

-The Instructional Services Department is dedicated to the design, delivery, testing, and continual improvement of library instruction to ensure students and faculty are aware of and can effectively use information resources to achieve their research goals.
+The Instructional Services Department dedicates to the design, delivery, testing, and continual improvement of library instruction to ensure students and faculty are aware of and can effectively use information resources to achieve their research goals.
 Effective bibliographic and information literacy instruction reflects the University’s primary purposes of teaching, learning, scholarship, research, and public service.

 A variety of instructional formats are available including general and specialized library instruction sessions, research appointments for students and faculty, embedded information resources for faculty, self-paced instruction modules, and English 305, a one-credit-hour course covering basic and advance library research techniques.

-The Interlibrary Loan Department supports the research and educational needs of the University of Louisiana at Lafayette community by providing access to materials not held in the Library’s collections.
+The Interlibrary Loan Department supports the research and educational needs of the University of Louisiana at Lafayette community by providing access to materials not held in the library’s collections.
 The Department conducts all transactions in accordance with the Louisiana Interlibrary Loan Code, the National Interlibrary Loan Code, ALA Interlibrary Loan Code, and U.S. Copyright regulations.

 The goal of user engagement at Dupré Library is to form collaborative relationships within the University community and to design and promote a variety of events and activities that are relevant, interesting and meaningful to audiences of different ages, backgrounds, and educational levels.
-Inspiring returning and attracting new patrons to the Library is done through the coordination of outreach efforts, social media, and publicity.
+Inspiring returning and attracting new patrons to the library is done through the coordination of outreach efforts, social media, and publicity.

-[ Last Revised on April 11, 2019 ]
+[ Last Revised on June 06, 2019 ]